Jet1337x/kino/README.md

 ## Settings
-Right now this tab has toggles for points counter and player nicknames
+This tab has toggles for points counter and player nicknames
+Now with custom backfire
 More options will be added to this tab in the future.
 ![Settings](Images/settings.png)